wso2/docs-is/en/docs/learn/configuring-uniqueness-of-claims.md

 # Configuring Uniqueness of Claims

 !!!
 Note
-      This feature is available with wso2is- 5.11.0.22 or above update levels only.
+      This feature is available from WSO2 Identity Server 5.11.0.22 onwards.

 WSO2 Identity Server can be configured to retain the uniqueness of user claims.
-After enabling this feature you can keep a user claim value as a unique value within all userstores.
+After enabling this feature, you can keep a user claim value as a unique value within all userstores.

 ## Configuring WSO2 IS to keep the user claim values unique